 Muskoka Bliss is a hand crafted alpine cheese produced in St. Mary’s Ontario from fresh unpasteurized cow milk and dried cranberries.
 The milk contains 100% of its original composition when used for the cheese making process.
 After forming into 2kg wheels, the cheese is vacuum-sealed before maturing in a cellar for three months, which helps develop its mild, naturally milky/buttery flavour and accentuate the flavour of the cranberries, which Ontario’s Muskoka lake region is famous for.
 Semi-soft and creamy in texture with 38% moisture, Muskoka Bliss tastes great on a cheese platter with fruits and nuts or just as a snack.
 It also melts very well which makes it a special treat for Raclette or grilled cheese sandwiches.
 Pairs well with light-bodied red wines such as a Schiava, Gamay, or Pinot Noir.

-Farmstead Fontina is a hand crafted alpine cheese similar to a Danish Fontina and sweeter than an Italian Fontina.
+First prize winner at both the 2018 Royal Winter Fair in the Variety Cheese - Semi-soft Interior Ripened category, as well as the 2018 British Empire Cheese Competition, Farmstead Fontina is a hand-crafted cheese similar to a Danish Fontina, and somewhat sweeter than an Italian Fontina.
 Produced in St. Mary’s Ontario from fresh unpasteurized cow milk, the milk contains 100% of its original composition when used for the cheese making process.
 After forming into 2.5kg wheels, the cheese is vacuum-sealed and then ripened for three months until it develops its mild flavour.
 The aroma of the interior paste is also mild, with a slight naturally milky/buttery note.
 Farmstead Fontina leaves a lingering creaminess on the palate, and tastes great in sandwiches or on a cheese platter with fruits and nuts.
 Another added feature of this delicious cheese is its excellent melting property, which make it a perfect pizza topping or addition to lasagna, mac and cheese, or grilled cheese sandwiches.
 Farmstead Fontina pairs equally well with light-bodied white or red wines.

 Maple Whiskey Gouda